 Security Deposits

-Landlords in Georgia who require a security deposit must abide by certain rules.
+Landlords in Georgia who require security deposits must abide by certain rules, if a landlord fails to follow these rules a tenant may seek legal advice.
 Broadly speaking, these rules cover the handling, use and return of security deposits.
-The following are some of the rules:
+The following are some of the deposit rules landlords must know:

 Lease Termination